 All our KLM aircraft have a name (Cityhopper excluded), alongside their aircraft registration number.
 Our A330s are named after famous city squares; our first A330 was named after De Dam in Amsterdam.
 The Boeing 737s are named after birds, 747s after famous cities and the 787s after flowers.
 And, because the environment is so high up on KLM’s list of priorities, we have also named aircraft after national parks (777-300ER) and UNESCO heritage sites (777-200ER).
 One tiny exception at the moment is a 777, registration number PH-BQA.
 This bears the name of one of KLM’s founders, Albert Plesman.

-We already have 97 houses.
+The combination of Delft Blue, Bols Holland gin, and the Netherlands’ cultural heritage, has long made the little KLM houses cherished items among our World Business Class passengers living here and abroad.
+We already have 99 houses.
+On the 7th of October we will present our 100th house, a special milestone.
 All passengers who travel Business Class on an intercontinental flight are presented with one of our KLM Houses during the flight.
 But did you know that we have been giving presents to our passengers since 1952?
 However, it’s only since our 75th anniversary that we have been making a new house every year.
 The houses are all miniature replicas of real buildings.
 Next time you walk through Amsterdam, you may well see one of these houses.

 Fokker and KLM